dmytro-parfenov/live-chat/readme.md

 `Notes:`

 `1.
-Edit styles only in directory "resources/assets/sass"`

-`2.
-Edit scripts only in directory "resources/assets/js"`
+Edit scripts and styles only in directory "resources/assets/"`